-DIGNITAS favours the option of assisted (accompanied) suicide such as Swiss law allows them to practice and which the Swiss associations have been offering to their members for over 30 years now.
-Assisted (accompanied) suicide implies the following:
+DIGNITAS favours the option of assisted/accompanied suicide such as Swiss law allows to practice and which the Swiss 'right-to-die' associations have been offering to their members for over 30 years now.
+In summary, assisted accompanied suicide implies the following:

 - The individual is respected in his or her request to have an end to his or her suffering. - This request is explicitly expressed by the individual, not only once but several times during the process of preparation and re-confirmed even in the final minute prior to the assistance.
 (In the case of accompanied suicide in Switzerland, this is the moment prior to handing over the lethal drug to the individual). - The individual expresses his or her desire to end his or her life not only verbally but undertakes the last act in his or her life him- or herself.
-(In the case of accompanied suicide in Switzerland, this is the action of the individual actually drinking the lethal drug or absorbing it in another form such as feeding it him- or herself through a PEG-tube or intravenous).
+(In the case of accompanied suicide in Switzerland, this is the action of the individual actually drinking the lethal drug or absorbing it in another form such as feeding it him- or herself through a PEG-tube or intravenous). - All actions are based exclusively on the explicit will of the individual. - With assisted/accompanied suicide, the individual always has to do the last act himself or herself; without such final act of the individual, there will be no ending of life.
+Thus, the taboo of ending someone's life actively (on request by the patient, which would be voluntary euthanasia or even without such request which would be non-voluntary, active euthanasia) does not have to be broken. - Access to the option of an assisted/accompanied suicide has a very important, yet all too often overlooked suicide attempt preventative effect, as already outlined earlier in this submission.